Association, especially of spiritual practitioners.

 Sangha is used in many traditions such as yoga and Buddhism to denote the community of people devoted to the spiritual search.
 It traditionally refers to a community of ordained monks or nuns.
 In recent, however, the term has expanded to include a broader population of lay practitioners.
 (1)

-Thich Nhat Hahn, Vietnamese Buddhist monk and peace activist, has described sangha as a “beloved community.”
+Thich Nhat Hanh, Vietnamese Buddhist monk and peace activist, has described sangha as a “beloved community.”
 (2) Whether the sangha is a family or larger community, it includes people who are engaged in serving and bringing joy to one another, and who inspire each other to contribute.
-Hahn stresses the contribution of every individual to the community, and of the community to the greater world.
+Hanh stresses the contribution of every individual to the community, and of the community to the greater world.
 (2)

 Yogananda spoke similarly about the importance of a worldwide fellowship; every person contributes to civilization in a spirit of brotherhood.
 (3) Many people choose to follow the way of Ananda Sangha.
 In doing so, they take vows not only to the universal spirit and the practice of self-realization, but also to the service of fellow beings.
 For example, Ananda Sanghis “seek fellowship with other willing to join hands in this loving labor for universal upliftment” and commit to practicing at least one serviceful act per day.
 (4)